-To manage the upgrade result data more easily, you can either:
+To manage the upgrade result data more easily, do either of the following:

-- Open the Upgrade Results list, click More or the More Actions icon, and click Export to Excel to manage the data in a Microsoft Excel document, or - Open the Upgrade Results list, click File → Print → List View to print the list of records.
-(See the Help Server documentation for more information.)
+- Open the Upgrade Results list, click More or the More Actions icon, and click Export to Excel to manage the data in a Microsoft Excel document. - Open the Upgrade Results list, click File > Print > List View to print the list of records.
+(See the Help Center documentation for more information.)